-- Thirty-four percent (34%) of students in the achievement gap scored proficient on Kentucky Summative Assessment (KSA) in reading. - Fifty-four percent (54%) of our students scored proficient in math compared to the state average of 57%.
+- Thirty-four percent (34%) of students in the achievement gap scored proficient on Kentucky Summative Assessment (KSA) in reading.
+Local benchmark data indicates that thirty-two percent of all students receive Tier II intervention in reading. - Fifty-four percent of our students scored proficient in math on the KSA compared to the state average of 57%.
+Local formative assessments show 53% of students are on grade level in math.